Kyiv-School-of-Economics/.github/profile/README.md

 Students working on data science projects should have previous experience coding in R. Prior experience with git, Github, RStudio, and Quarto/R Markdown is a big plus.

 Students who are expected to perform service work for KSE as a condition of their grant or scholarship support are eligible to apply the hours they work in the Data Science and Dev Hub towards their service obligations.
-Other students are welcome to apply to work with us on a volunteeer basis.
+Other students are welcome to apply to work with us on a volunteer basis.

 We welcome and thank you for your support of the [Kyiv School of Economics](https://kse.ua/).